fauna/js-sample-app/README.md

     fauna schema push
     ```

     When prompted, accept and push the changes.
-This creates resources for any
+The push creates the collections
+    and user-defined functions (UDFs) defined in the FSL files of the
-    schemas in the `server/schema` directory.
+    `server/schema` directory.

 1. Create a key with the `server` role for the `ECommerce` database: